flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     !!! info "STAR"
         Standard Terminal Arrival Route

-        Similar to the SID, these are procedures that are defined and published that takes a flight from the last point in a route *(in our cause `MONTY`)* to the first point in the approach or the initial approach fix (IAF).
+        Similar to the SID, these are procedures that are defined and published that takes a flight from the last point in a route *(in our case `MONTY`)* to the first point in the approach or the initial approach fix (IAF).

     Find `EGCC` in green on your flight plan OR select `EGCC` in white under `DEST` using the corresponding LSK.

     * Select `ARRIVAL` using LSK1R
-        * You will be shown the APPR's available designated by `Type``Rwy`.
+        * You will be shown the approaches available designated by `Type` `Rwy`.
         * For this guide we will shoot for an ILS to keep it simple.
     * Use the vertical slew keys to find `ILS05R` and select it using the corresponding LSK.
     * Again use the vertical slew keys to find the STAR for this flight `MIRSI1A` and select it using the corresponding LSK.
     * We won't have any vias for this flight.
 Select `NO VIAS` using LSK2L.
 On the following page you can choose transitions if you have them, but for this flight we don't.
+        * *Note:* Due to the default MSFS flight plan manager you maybe directed to proceed via the `MCT` waypoint anyways for your arrival.
     * Insert this STAR into your flight plan using LSK6R.

     ![mcdu12](../assets/beginner-guide/mcdu/mcdu12.png)